scalastic/scalastic.github.io/_posts/en/2024-10-03-hexagonal-architecture-domain.markdown

 These exceptions allow the domain to clearly signal to the calling layers that a business rule violation has occurred, without exposing internal technical details.

+> info "Note"
+> The use of `RuntimeException` (unchecked exceptions) simplifies the code by avoiding the explicit declaration of
+> exceptions while allowing their automatic propagation to the adapters for centralized handling of business errors.

 ### Can the Domain Focus Solely on Business Errors?

 Ideally, the domain should concentrate exclusively on **business errors**.
 Technical errors, such as database, network,